Dreaming381/TextMeshDOTS/README.md

 library, was however limited to one 4k atlas texture per font.
 Handling multiple fonts remained challening, which prompted Dreaming381 to vastly simplify resource management by storing all SDF and color bitmaps in ONE global atlas texture array.
 Dreaming381 also implemented a GPU resident represetation of the glyph vertex data and the global texture array.
-These GPU resident buffer are automaticly and incrementally updated when changes occur.
+These GPU resident buffer are automaticaly and incrementally updated when changes occur.

 <b>Shader Support</b>
 The included HDRP and URP ShaderGraph shader are based on a number of custom function nodes to provide modularity for